 The oral defense of a dissertation proposal is advertised to the department.
 All interested parties are welcome to attend.
 The candidate gives a brief overview (20-30 minutes) of their proposed research, then takes questions from the audience and their committee.
 The committee then deliberates and decides whether the candidate has passed.
 In this way, the emphasis of the dissertation proposal will be on supporting student growth, rather than just deciding who passes/fails.
-Candidates who fail the exam must take it again within six months.
+Candidates who fail the exam must take it again within six (6) months.
 The chair of the candidate's committee takes the lead in identifying an appropriate format and timeline for the second-chance defense.
 Students who do not pass on their second attempt are dismissed from the Ph.D. program.

-It is the candidate's responsibility to email the SIE Student Services Coordinator their announcement information which consists of the committee members list with the chair and advisor identified, the meeting date, time, and location information, and the dissertation proposal title and abstract at least two weeks before the proposal.
-The SIE Student Services Coordinator will provide the chairperson with the relevant forms (Dissertation Proposal and Admission to Candidacy and Dissertation Proposal Assessment) for the proposal defense.
-The chair collates the feedback, submits an aggregated assessment form to the SIE Student Services Coordinator (who sends it to the Engineering School registrar).
+It is the candidate's responsibility to email the SIE Student Services Coordinator their announcement information which consists of the committee members list with the chair and advisor identified, the meeting date, time, and location information, and the dissertation proposal title and abstract at least two (2) weeks before the proposal.
+The SIE Student Services Coordinator will provide the student with the information regarding the proposal defense forms, ideally the day before so the forms can be initiated and sent to the chair before the proposal defense starts.
+The chair completes that forms based on committee feedback and assessment.

 Reiterating from Section 4.4 and Table 4-2, SIE students typically complete their proposal milestone at the end of Year 2, or the end of Year 3 if they enter the Ph.D. without an M.S.
-A revised Recommendation and Certification of Doctoral Advisory Committee form should be submitted to the SIE Student Services Coordinator no later than two weeks before the scheduled proposal if the student has revised their committee since their qualifying exam and/or have added the fourth committee member.
+A revised Recommendation and Certification of Doctoral Advisory Committee form should be submitted to the SIE Student Services Coordinator no later than two (2) weeks before the scheduled proposal defense if the student has revised their committee since their qualifying exam and/or have added the fourth committee member.
 Proposal defenses are typically scheduled from March through June.